...

 Gondola rides are free during summer at High 1 Resort and dogs are allowed.

-The base area is bustling with fun activities like the mountain coaster, which provides an exhilarating ride through the forested slopes.
-Other activities include mountain golf cart tours, archery, mini-golf, and more, ensuring there’s something for everyone.
+At the top, you can enjoy a leisurely walk or take in the panoramic views.
+The base area has fun activities like the mountain coaster, which winds through forested slopes.
+There’s also archery, mini-golf, mountain golf cart tours, and more, ensuring something for everyone.

 We settled for just walking around on a sunny day taking pictures of places we visited in during the winter.